unovue/radix-vue/docs/content/components/select.md

 ---

-outline: deep
-metaTitle: Select
+title: Select
-metaDescription: Displays a list of options for the user to pick from—triggered by a button.
+description: Displays a list of options for the user to pick from—triggered by a button.
 name: select
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/listbox
 ---